-The number of children for which follow-up at Day 7 was conducted will be presented in a flowchart for pre and post intervention.
-Reasons for withdrawals will be provided if available.
+The number of children for which follow-up was conducted will be presented in the CONSORT diagram by intervention arm for each of the scheduled assessment time point (Day 7 and Day 28).
+The number of children withdrawn in between follow-ups will also be summarised and reasons provided if available.